MatteoBriscini/Software-engineering-final-project/README.md

 ## Graphical User Interface
 ![alt text](https://github.com/MatteoBriscini/is23-AM19/blob/master/Deliveries/others/GuiPresImg.png)

-UI isn't only the way as most of the players will play the game, is the first impression with user and will represent yours game concept. <br>
+UI isn't only the way as most of the players will play the game, it is the first impression with user and it will represent yours game concept. <br>
-Different players has different way to play and need different UI, so we chose to develop a full configurable GUI where all not mandatory (chat, common and private goal) elements can be dynamical squeeze to reach the maximus concentration. <br>
+Different players have several way to play, and they need a specific UI; so we choose to develop a full configurable GUI, where all not mandatory elements (chat, common and private goal) can be dynamical squeeze to reach the maximus concentration. <br>
 Technically the user interface is made with JavaFx and some file of CSS to make it look better.
-For improving speed (according to javaFx limitation) all update are created by delta, similar to what was done for the network logic. <br>
+For improving speed (according to javaFx limitation) all updates are created by delta, similar to what was done for the network logic. <br>
-Main board is a large clickable element, the selected tiles is deduced by click coordinates.
-When tiles are selected a new menu is showed, where is possible to reorder the move, select the column on your player board or reset the entire move.
+Main board and Player board are large clickable elements, the selected tiles or column is deduced by clicked coordinates.
+When some tiles are selected a new menu is showed, where it is possible to reorder the move, select the column on your player board or reset the entire move. <br>
-Don't forget to turn on volume! a relaxing music will accompany you during all your games
+Don't forget to turn on volume! a relaxing music will accompany you during all your games.

 <details>
 <summary>
-    insights into the chat
+    Insights into the chat
 </summary>
-   <br> the advance feature for chat ask to give to players the possibility to send private or public message, in the gui we take trace of all the chat history (including your messages) distinguishing message type with different colors. <br>
+   <br> The advance feature for chat ask to give to players the possibility to send private or public message.
+In the GUI we maintain trace of all the chat history (including your messages), distinguishing message type by different colors. <br>
-   also error and game message will be showed as messages in the chat, if the chat it's closed error messages it will be showed in some popups.
+    Error and game message will be also showed as messages in the chat.
+If the chat it's squeezed the error messages will be showed in some popups.
 </details>

 ## Command Line Interface
 ![alt text](https://github.com/MatteoBriscini/is23-AM19/blob/master/Deliveries/others/TuiPresImg.png)

-develop a CLI is match faster than develop and design a GUI, so we had start to develop CLI and GUI in parallel to have as soon as possible a playable version of the game to test it. the result is a quite nice and playable version of the game from command line.
+Develop a CLI is much faster than develop and design a GUI, so we had started to develop CLI and GUI in parallel to have, as soon as possible, a playable version of the game to test it. <br>
+The result is a quite nice and playable version of the game from the command line.

 > **knew problem:**
-> if the client receive un update or a chat message during typing the update wil be printed and input command will be broke, we had chose not to solve it.
+> if the client receive un update or a chat message, during typing, the update wil be printed and input command will be broke, we had chosen not to solve it.

 <details>
     <summary>command list (for in game phase)</summary>